SuperpoweredAI/spDB/README.md

 By default, all spDB databases are saved to the ~/.spdb directory.
 This directory is created automatically if it doesn’t exist when you initialize an spDB object.
 You can override this path by specifying a save_path when you create your spDB object.

 ## Adding and removing items
-To add vectors to your database, use the `db.add()` method.
-This method takes a list of `(vector, metadata)` tuples, where each vector is itself a list, and each metadata item is a dictionary with keys of your choosing.
+To add vectors to your database, call the `/db/{db_name}/add` endpoint, or use the `db.add()` method.
+This takes a list of `(vector, metadata)` tuples, where each vector is itself a list, and each metadata item is a dictionary with keys of your choosing.

+To remove items, you must pass in a list of ids corresponding to the vectors that you want removed if using FastAPI, or an array of ids when directly using spDB.

-## How and when to train the index
+## How the index is trained
-In order to query your spDB database, you’ll need to train the search index.
-You can do this by running the `db.train()` method.
-The index training process exploits patterns in your vectors to enable more efficient search.
-In general, you want to add your vectors and then train the index.
-For more details on exactly when to train and potentially retrain your index, check out our wiki page [here](https://github.com/SuperpoweredAI/spDB/wiki/Search-index-training).
+The search index will get automatically trained once the number of vectors exceeds 25,000 (this parameter is configurable in the params.py file).
+Future training operations occur once the index coverage ratio is below 0.5 (also configurable).
+You can also train a database at any point by calling the `/db/{db_name}/train` function, or the `db.train()` method if you're not running FastAPI.
+If there are fewer than 5,000 vectors in a database, the training operation will be skipped and a flat index will still be used.

+We don't recommend setting the number of vectors before training much higher than 25,000 due to increased memory usage and query latency.
+Untrained indexes use a flat Faiss index, which means the full uncompressed vectors are held in memory.
+Searches over a flat index are done via a brute force method, which gets substantially slower as the number of vectors increases.

 ## Metadata
 You can add metadata to each vector by including a metadata dictionary.
 You can include whatever metadata fields you want, but the keys and values should all be serializable.